-The Humean mosaic refers to totality of all facts and properties of the world in four-dimensional spacetime, within which there is no metaphysical distinction between scientific laws and other proposition.
-This view is invoked in the descriptivist account of scientific laws as true propositions that jointly maximize concision and informativeness.
-David Lewis calls this view Humean supervenience:
+The Humean mosaic refers to totality of all facts and properties of the world in four-dimensional spacetime, within which there is no metaphysical distinction between scientific laws and other propositions.

 “All there is to the world is a vast mosaic of local matters of particular fact, just one little thing and another” (1986b: ix).